PassakornOD/kickstart_build_script/README.md

 This ISO will be used as the local package repo.

 >[!Note]
->For UEFI boot servers, dhcp, httpd/tftp services are required.
-If they are not already installed, the script will attempt to install them.
-In this case, a source media (e.g., RHEL ISO) must be available to configure a local repository.
-If a repository is already available, you can specify it so the script can use it for package installation.
+>For UEFI boot servers require dhcp, httpd, and tftp service.
+If not installed, the script will install them using either a local ISO as a repo or an existing repository if specified.

 ### 2. Copy Files to Server
 - Copy the desired **RHEL8 ISO** version to the server